hauleth/hauleth/content/post/vim-for-elixir.md

 This isn't "introduction into Vim" article neither "how to configure Vim for Elixir development".
-Here I will try to describe how I use Vim for Elixir and Erlang development, you can find some nice ideas and tips that may help you, but by any means I do not mean that this is configuration you should or should not use.
+Here I will try to describe how I use Vim for Elixir and Erlang development.
+You can find some nice ideas and tips that may help you, but by any means I do not mean that this is configuration you should or should not use.
 You should use whatever you like (even if I do not like what you use) as long as you understand what you use and why you use that.